mozilla/fix-stacks/tests/README.md

 ### Breakpad symbols

-`bpsyms/` was produced on an Ubuntu 19.10 box by `dump_syms` (from a development build of Firefox), with these commands:
+`bpsyms/example-linux/` was produced on an Ubuntu 19.10 box by `dump_syms` (from a development build of Firefox), with these commands within `tests/`:
 ```
 # 123456781234567812345678123456789 is a fake UUID whose exact value doesn't
 # matter.